Hopewell, New York: History

 Between 1830 and 1890, the population of Hopewell ranged from 2,202 (1830) to 1,655 (1890).

 In 1825 the County Board of Supervisors purchased farmland in the southeastern part of the town and established a home for the county poor.
 That land today is still owned by Ontario County and is used to house the County Health Facility, County Historian and Archives Center and other County facilities.

 In 1844 members of the Fourier Society of the City of Rochester established the Ontario Union, a utopian community based on the works of French socialist Charles Fourier, in Hopewell.
-According to a Fourierist newspaper, the Ontario Union was located at Bates' Mills, about five miles from the main city of Canindagua, and was home to "chairmakers, carpenters, wheelrights, millwrights, edge tool makers, blacksmiths, machinists, carriage trimmers, &c."
+According to a Fourierist newspaper, the Ontario Union was located at Bates' Mills, about five miles from the main city of Canandaigua, and was home to "chairmakers, carpenters, wheelrights, millwrights, edge tool makers, blacksmiths, machinists, carriage trimmers, &c."